shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-block.md

 the element "text".
 You can throw in every other element here as well.
 Since we haven't created a element for the button it's one of our To-Do's now.

 We also need a config and we need to react on the settings which are made in the administration to display everything correct in the frontend.
-First of all we need to create a simple frontend view first.
+First of all we need to create a frontend view first.
 So let's start with that!

 ## Frontend implemantation